Duijndam-Dev/XlDialogBox/README.md

 #### Item number

 The first column in each row of the dialog definition table contains the item number.
-It is an enumeration with one out of 24 values shown in the following table that defines the type of dialog control being displayed.
+It is an enumeration with one out of 24 values shown in the following table that defines the type of dialog control item being displayed.
 See the table below for different dialog control types.

 #### Horizontal, vertical position, width and height